jasonkuhrt/template-typescript-lib/README.md

          - [`noPropertyAccessFromIndexSignature`](https://www.typescriptlang.org/tsconfig#noPropertyAccessFromIndexSignature)
          - [`noImplicitOverride`](https://www.typescriptlang.org/tsconfig#noImplicitOverride)
    1. Optimal output setup for your users
-      1. Target ES 2018 which Node as low as version 10 has good support for ([kangax compat table](https://node.green/#ES2018))
+      1. Target ES2019 which Node as low as version 12 has good support for ([kangax compat table](https://node.green/#ES2019)).
       1. [`declaration`](https://www.typescriptlang.org/tsconfig#declaration) so your users can power their intellisense with your packages typings.
       1. [`declarationMap`](https://www.typescriptlang.org/tsconfig#declarationMap) enabled to make your published source code be navigated to when your users use "go to definition".
       1. [`sourceMap`](https://www.typescriptlang.org/tsconfig#sourceMap) enabled to allow your users' tools to base off the source for e.g. stack traces instead of the less informative derived built JS.